slipmatio/logger/README.md

 ## Status

 This project was originally born around 2016 and has been copy-pasted in various formats from project to project.
-I finally decided to clean it up and release it as open source it has been helpful in so many projects.
-So while the repo itself is fairly new, this project is pretty mature and ready for production.
+As it has been helpful in so many projects, I finally decided to clean it up, convert to TypeScript and release as open source.
+So while the repo itself is new, the project is mature and ready for production.

-That said, the documentation is slim and I'm unexperienced in packaging JS applications so any feedback is surely appreciated!
+That said, the documentation is slim and I'm unexperienced in packaging JS applications so any help and feedback is surely appreciated!

 ## Support